Loop Grassmannians of quivers and affine quantum groups

 One could also try to construct the graded algebra of section of line bundles $\OO(m)$ by choosing the poset $P$ in $\GG^P_\DD(Q,A)$ to be $1<\cddd<m$.

 \se{ Loop Grassmannians with a condition } \lab{Drinfeld's theory of classifying pairs}

 We recall a general technique providing modular description of some parts of loop Grassmannian.
-This allow us to finish the proof of proposition \ref{The closure of semi-infinite orbits} on $T$-fixed points in closures of semi-infinite orbits in \ref{The closure of semi-infinite orbits}.
+This allows us to finish (in \ref{Proof of the proposition The T-fixed points}) the proof of proposition \ref{The T-fixed points} on $T$-fixed points in closures of semi-infinite orbits.

 \sss{ Moduli of finitely supported maps } \lab{Moduli of generically trivialized maps}

 Here we recall some elements of Drinfeld's notion of loop Grassmannians with a geometric (``asymptotic'') condition, This material will be covered in more details elsewhere.
 We will fix a smooth curve $C$.